cde-ev/cdedb2/doc/source/Realm_Assembly_Voting-Details.rst

   Berta>Anton=Charly=Daniel

-To abstain, we simply do not assign any choice at all, so this would be
+To abstain, we simply do not assign any individual vote at all, so this would be

 * |uncheck| Anton
 * |uncheck| Berta